FaisalHammad1999/futureproofwiki/Deploying-a-Full-Stack-Application.md

-There are numerous ways to deploy a full stack application, in this guide we will take a look at just a few, using [Netlify](https://www.netlify.com/) and [Heroku](https://www.heroku.com/).
+There are numerous ways to deploy a full stack application, in this guide we will take a look at just a one, using [Netlify](https://www.netlify.com/) and [Heroku](https://www.heroku.com/).

 ## Option 1 - Split the Client and Server